wmaldeen/wad2023/README.md

 Online job Application Platform

 Description:
-An online job application platform that uses accounts and provides users with a secure way to apply for jobs online.
-With this platform, job seekers can create a personalized account that stores their resume and job preferences.
+An online job application platform that uses an account system and provides users with a secure way to either apply for jobs online or advertise job openings.
+With this platform, job seekers will be able to create a personalized profile that stores their resume and job preferences.

 Team Member(s):
 Maki M. Aldeen Willi